 This course introduces the student to the types of programs in the field of health education and health promotion, and techniques utilized in a variety of community settings.
 This course will explore social behavior in individual health decisions, and the role of the educator to provide promotional tools that lead to healthy lifestyles.
-Students must complete the course with a grade of "C" or better.
+Prerequisite: PBH 305 with a "C" or better.